abenteuerzeit/Tech-Interview-Questions-Csharp-.NET-Full-Stack-Developper/README.md

 1. What kind of software-lifecycle models do you know?
 2. What kind of software development methodologies do you know?
 What are the main features of these?
-    - Waterfall Model
-    - Agile Model
 3. What is a UML diagram?
 What kind of diagram types do you know?
-UML has lots of diagram types:
 4. What is a UML class diagram?
 What are the typical elements?
 5. What kind of design patterns do you know?
-Bring at least 3 examples.
+Provide at least 3 examples.
 6. What do you know about the SOLID principles?

 ## Csharp